What are ingrown toenails?

 - After an assessment for suitability for this procedure, two local anaesthetic injections will be injected into the toe/toe’s.

 - After 5 minutes the toe/toe’s will be numb and either a portion of the nail or the whole nail will be removed.
-This makes the procedure pain free.
+The anaesthetic makes the procedure pain free.

 - A chemical (phenol) will be applied to destroy the exposed nail bed so the part of the removed nail never grows back again (95% success).